StevenWeir038/Kennel39/TESTING.md

 ## Unresolved Issues

-1. HTML5 date input does not disable for weekends.
+1. Issue #34 - HTML5 date input does not disable for weekends.
 A Javascript solution is needed to prevent an appointment being created/edited for a Saturday or Sunday when the business is closed.

 2. Issue #28 - Extend allauth signup to include request for phone and address fields set up in Profile table.
 (This table has a one to one link to default allauth User.
 This solution is a prerequsite to #8, #9, #10, #11

-3. User Story - #8 As a logged in user I can view a page so that I can see my personal account details by individual field
+3. User Story - #8 As a logged in user I can view a page so that I can see my personal account details by individual field.
-4. User story - #9 As a logged in user I can click a button so that I can change my personal account details by individual field
+4. User story - #9 As a logged in user I can click a button so that I can change my personal account details by individual field.
-5. User Story - #10 As a logged in user I can click a button so that I can delete my account
+5. User Story - #10 As a logged in user I can click a button so that I can delete my account.
-6. User Story - #11 As a logged in user I can request an email so that I can reset my account password if I have forgotten it
+6. User Story - #11 As a logged in user I can request an email so that I can reset my account password if I have forgotten it.
 7. User Story - #15 As a logged in user I can request an email so that be reminded of an appointment.
 COULD HAVE item.

+8. Issue #32 - Content cut off when viewing on a small mobile device
+9. Issue #33 Appointment now available message when editing an appointment and not changing any details.

 Return to [README.md](README.md)